Jas-SinghFSU/homepage-catppuccin/README.md

 ## Instructions

 ### Basic
 1. First, select the `gray` theme to be your default.
-To do so, put this anywhere in your `settings.yaml`:
+To do so, put this anywhere in your `settings.yaml` (located in your `/path/to/config/directory`):
     ```yaml
     color: gray
     ```